dhellmann/pymotw/PyMOTW/os/index.rst

     instead.

-The simplest way to run a separate command, without interacting with it at all, is ``os.system()``.
+The simplest way to run a separate command, without interacting with it at all, is :func:`os.system()`.
 It takes a single string which is the command line to be executed by a sub-process running a shell.

 .. include:: os_system_example.py
     :literal: